mopidy/mopidy.js/README.md

   const Mopidy = new Mopidy(...);
   ```

+- **Backwards incompatible:** The `Mopidy` class no longer reexports When.js
+  as `Mopidy.when()`.
+To upgrade existing code, either migrate to standard
+  ES6 `Promise` or add When.js as a dependency to your project.

 - Modernized dependencies:

+  - The `Promise` object standardized in ES6 has replaced When.js.
   - `isomorphic-ws` and `ws` has replaced our own wrapper around the browser's
     `WebSocket` API and `faye-websocket` on Node.